 - i.
-Literacy scores continue to improve. . - ii.
-The objective in numeracy scores has been maintained. - iii.
+Literacy scores continue to improve (In June 2017 60% of our pupils attained a score above the 50th percentile and in June 2018 64% of our pupils attained a score above the 50th percentile) - ii.
+The objective in numeracy scores is to endeavour to decrease the percentage of pupils scoring in the Sten 1-3 range through a range of actions.(In June 2017 67% of pupils performed above the 50th percentile while 15% of pupils continued to score Sten 1-3.
+In June 2018 61% of pupils performed above the 50th percentile while 26% of pupils continued to score Sten 1-3.
+This indicates an increasing number of pupils in our younger cohort struggling with maths.) - iii.
 The variety of the curriculum in Physical Education has been improved and enhanced.
 Physical literacy is promoted as a fundamental and valuable human capability that can be described as a disposition acquired by pupils encompassing the motivation, confidence, physical competence, knowledge and understanding that establishes purposeful physical pursuits as an integral part of their lifestyle.
 The invested approach of all teachers ensures that this physical literacy has been developed.
-We have introduced structured lessons in the following areas; Gaelic football (thrice weekly through Cuala coaching, teachers taking after-school coaching and league participation), tag rugby, swimming, in-school soccer coaching and Zuu Chimps, which places a particular emphasis on co-ordination and cardio-vascular fitness through fun and positive reinforcement, ensuring a degree of physical literacy among our pupils.
+We have introduced structured lessons in the following areas; Gaelic football (thrice weekly through Cuala coaching; teachers taking after-school coaching, Damien as visiting coach and league participation), tag rugby, swimming, in-school soccer coaching, dance and Irish dancing.
 Additional ventures have been listed above.
-We feel that pupils made commendable efforts towards physical literacy and shall continue to do so, through continued participation and interest, which the school endeavours to foster in each pupil. - iv.
-A second year of emphasis on the DSPM framework is allowing Science become a regular, consistent and laudable aspect of teaching and learning in the school.
-We will operate a whole school approach to engaging with science and maths for a third academic year, continuing to generate an interest in investigation amongst children, and assist each other as a staff to apply the DPSM framework of inquiry based science teaching and learning and to deliver the science curriculum. - v.
+We feel that pupils made commendable efforts towards physical literacy and shall continue to do so, through continued participation and interest, which the school endeavours to foster in each pupil.

+- iv.
+A third year of emphasis on the DSPM framework has allowed Science become a regular, consistent and laudable aspect of teaching and learning in the school.
+The DPSM framework of inquiry based science teaching and learning and to deliver the science curriculum in a cross curricular manner, concurrent to the attainment of curriculum objectives.
+We have been successful in this endeavour and have now achieved our third Discover Primary Science STEM Plaque of Excellence.
+We will continue this in the coming year.
+We will operate a whole school approach to engaging with science and maths for a fourth academic year, continuing to generate an interest in investigation and scientific skills amongst children. - v.
 There has been significant improvement in area partnerships and parental involvement.
 With respect to additional areas reviewed as part of this evaluation, again attendance and area partnerships; pupils' engagement with learning improves with increased attendance, and partnership with outside agencies promotes pupils' engagement with learning.
-This was apparent in initiatives such as Parent and Pupil Art, Parent and Pupil Maths for Fun, Parent and Pupil Shared Reading, Parent and Pupil Choir, Parent and Pupil Gardening Club, P.O.T.H.O.L.E.S. and the 'Lads n' Dad' Club, Adventure Club, Chess Club, and the 'Helping your Child with Maths' all of which assisted the learning of our pupils.
-We also linked with Baxter Healthcare and the Business in the Community, Zurich 'Time to Read' initiative.
-In the academic year 2017/2018 we will continue these activities along hosting a Science fair again.
+This was apparent in initiatives such as Maths for Fun, Parent and Pupil Shared Reading, our '50 Year Jubilee Exhibition', Parent and Pupil Gardening Club, P.O.T.H.O.L.E.S. and the 'Lads n' Dad' Club, Adventure Club, Chess Club, our 'STEM Showcase' and the initiatives run by our Parents' Association - cakes sale, fun day, Communion breakfast reception etc., all of which assisted the learning of our pupils.
+We also linked with Baxter Healthcare and Business in the Community, linking with Zurich, Blackrock, for the 'Time to Read' literacy initiative.
+In the academic year 2018/2019 we will continue these activities.